anjalipv97/Book-Store-Project/README.md

 ## Technologies Used

-- Frontend: React.js, React Router, Axios
+- Frontend: React.js, React Router, Tailwind CSS
-- Backend: Node.js, Express.js, MongoDB (or any other database)
+- Backend: Node.js, Express.js, MongoDB
 - Authentication: JWT (JSON Web Tokens)

 ## How to Use

-1. Clone the repository.
+1. Clone the repository using 'git clone'
-2. Install dependencies using `npm install`.
+2. Go to 'app' folder and do: 'npm install' to install dependencies.
-3. Start the backend server.
+3. Start Frontend server
-4. Start the frontend server.
+4. Go to 'server' folder and run: 'npm install' to install dependencies.
+5. Star Backend server

 ## Folder Structure

-- `/client`: Contains the frontend React application.
+- `/app`: Contains the frontend React application.
 - `/server`: Contains the backend Node.js server.

 ## Setup

 1. **Backend Setup**:
    - Configure environment variables (e.g., database connection).
-   - Run `npm start` in the `/server` directory to start the server.
+   - Run `npm run start` in the `/server` directory to start the server.

 2. **Frontend Setup**:
-   - Run `npm start` in the `/client` directory to start the React app.
+   - Run `npm run dev` in the `/app` directory to start the React app.

 ## API Endpoints